Typestate via Revocable Capabilities: Implementation and Discussion

-\paragraph{Destructive Effect Checker.} The destructive effect checker is implemented as a compiler phase directly after capture checking.
-It is architected as a bidirectional typer \cite{DBLP:journals/csur/DunfieldK21,DBLP:conf/popl/OderskyZZ01}.
-It re-types the capture-checked syntax tree while recording a set of killed capabilities, promulgating kill annotations to types when necessary.
+Our prototype introduces two main extensions to the compiler.
+The \emph{destructive effect checker} is implemented as a compiler phase directly after capture checking, architected as a bidirectional typer \cite{DBLP:journals/csur/DunfieldK21,DBLP:conf/popl/OderskyZZ01}.
+It re-types the capture-checked syntax tree while recording a set of killed capabilities, promulgating kill annotations to types.
+The \emph{type-directed ANF transform} \cite{DBLP:conf/pldi/FlanaganSDF93,DBLP:conf/icfp/RompfMO09} is implemented in the Scala typer, triggered when encountering expressions of type @Sigma@.
+As the transformation lifts such expressions, preservation of evaluation order is ensured by marking the generated bindings as @lazy@.
+We discuss the design choices and limitations below.

-The effect checker supports a core subset of Scala 3 in which the experimental capturing types implementation aligns closely with the reachability type formalism.
-The most relevant omissions are destructive effects on mutable variables and object fields.

-\paragraph{Type-Directed ANF Transform.} The type-directed ANF transform \cite{DBLP:conf/pldi/FlanaganSDF93,DBLP:conf/icfp/RompfMO09} is implemented in the Scala typer.
-The transform is triggered when encountering an expression of type @Sigma@.
-Since the transform only lifts out such expressions, preserving the evaluation order of other subexpressions is done by marking the newly created binding as @lazy@.

-\paragraph{Capture Checker Extensions.} Beyond the primary extensions described above, we have also modified the capture checker to better align with our formalism, particularly in its treatment of polymorphism.
-The original capture checker hides qualifier information for generic types (@x: T@) through boxing, which renders kill effects on such variables unobservable.
-To deal with this discrepancy, we disallow kill operations on boxed terms and instead require explicit qualifier polymorphism (@x: T^{U}@).
-In accordance with our formalism, we have incorporated the necessary separation checks based on the instantiated qualifier @U@.
-After these modifications, the capture checker's compilation test suite (373 tests) continues to pass, indicating that our changes are non-invasive.
+\paragraph{Simplification on Destructive Effects.} Our destructive effect checker draws on \citet{DBLP:journals/corr/abs-2510-08939}, which formalizes \emph{use} and \emph{kill} effects on top of System \Fsub with higher-order references and reachability qualifiers.
+Our implementation adopts a simplified subset sufficient for modeling capability revocation, which introduces several limitations.

+First, we omit the explicit \emph{use} effect and instead conservatively approximate usage via the full \emph{reachability} mentioned in qualifiers.
+While \citet{DBLP:journals/corr/abs-2510-08939} distinguishes between mentioning and actual use, allowing only uses of killed resources to be forbidden, the precision requires latent effect annotations on function types and significantly increases the complexity of the type system, which is unnecessary for our minimalistic extension.

+Second, we omit mutable state, thus forbidding destructive effects on mutable variables and object fields.
+However, objects with tracked typestate can still be stored in mutable variables and undergo state transitions, since revocation targets their capabilities but not themselves.
+Such variables must be ascribed to corresponding singleton types to preserve the link to their capabilities.

+Third, \citet{DBLP:journals/corr/abs-2510-08939} supports \emph{one-shot functions} that consume/kill captured free variables by using explicitly named self-references in latent effects.
+Our implementation adopts a simplified static notation @FUN@ to denote the self-reference at the innermost (most recent) level.
+This is limited but practical enough for our implementation atop the capture checker, and can be improved by building on a full reachability type checker.